Kwekwe: History

 The town was founded in 1898 as a gold mining town, and hosts Zimbabwe's National Mining Museum.
-Like much of the Midlands, KweKwe owes its prosperity to the Great Dyke and its mineral wealth which stretches down to Gwanda, some 500 km southwest Grea.
+Like much of the Midlands, KweKwe owes its prosperity to the Great Dyke and its mineral wealth which stretches down to Gwanda, some 500 km southwest.
 The towns name originates from the large population of croaking frogs that populated the Kwekwe river in the early 1900s, hence its original name Que Que.
 The promise of wealth at the time attracted thousands of speculators from as far afield as Australia and New Zealand.
 Though the amount of gold found was underwhelming, deposits of chrome, and the production of iron, steel, aluminum and glass, have kept the city growing since.

 KweKwe remains an industrial centre of the country.
 The name stems from the Zulu word "isikwekwe", which means "scurvy", "mange" or "scab".
 In recent years, the area has attempted to diversify its economic base to education, tourism, and services, attracting a growing campus of Midlands State University, though its tourism industry remains at infancy, compared to larger cities.
 Although Kwekwe has successfully diversified its economy and continues to grow, especially compared to de-industrialising Bulawayo, the city continues to face the same economic challenges facing the rest of the country.